adap/flower/doc/source/tutorial-quickstart-pytorch.rst

 The ServerApp
 -------------

-To construct a `ServerApp` we define a `server_fn()` callback with an identical signature to that of `client_fn()` but the return type is `ServerAppComponents <https://flower.ai/docs/framework/ref-api/flwr.server.ServerAppComponents.html#serverappcomponents>`_ as opposed to a `Client <https://flower.ai/docs/framework/ref-api/flwr.client.Client.html#client>`_.
+To construct a :code:`ServerApp` we define a :code:`server_fn()` callback with an identical signature to that of :code:`client_fn()` but the return type is :code:`ServerAppComponents <https://flower.ai/docs/framework/ref-api/flwr.server.ServerAppComponents.html#serverappcomponents>`_ as opposed to a `Client <https://flower.ai/docs/framework/ref-api/flwr.client.Client.html#client>`_.
 In this example we use the `FedAvg`.
 To it we pass a randomly initialized model that will server as the global model to federated.
-Note that the value of `fraction_fit` is read from the run config.
-You can find the default value defined in the `pyroject.toml`.
+Note that the value of :code:`fraction_fit` is read from the run config.
+You can find the default value defined in the :code:`pyproject.toml`.

 .. code-block:: python